What to Do with Inherited Guns: A Descendants Guide to Gun Ownership

 Dump, Sell, or Keep?

 Once you receive the inherited guns and have identified each piece in the collection, it is time to decide what to do with them.
 For the recipient of inherited guns, the question is whether to dump, sell, or keep them.
-The best option is completely dependent on which you are most comfortable.
+The best option is completely dependent on which you are most comfortable, considering the legal implications of gun laws and transfer ownership.

 Your options are to…